Shaher909/frontend-resources/Personal notes/Front-end-architecture-for-design-systems.md

 }
 </style>
 ```
-In the preceeding code, any future change to the .primary-header will affect both elements, which reduces flexibility and can creates complications as the code grow larger.
+In the preeeding code, any future change to the .primary-header will affect both elements, which reduces flexibility and can creates complications as the code grow larger.

 A good example, would be:
 ```html